dondi3go/supersynk/README.md

 The idea was to make something as simple as possible with as few HTTP requests as possible.

-HTTP is obviously not the most efficient approach to this problem, but http libraries are available in almost every programming language and the http tooling is strong.
+HTTP is obviously not the most efficient approach to this problem, but http libraries are available in almost every programming language and the HTTP tooling is strong.

 Far from being perfect, this HTTP solution works and is simple.